-Lockdowns, business rollbacks threatened amid surging virus
+Europe and US facing new round of shutdowns amid virus surge

 In the U.S., more than 71,000 people a day are testing positive on average, up from 51,000 two weeks ago.
 Cases are on the rise in all but two states, Hawaii and Delaware, and deaths are climbing in 39 states, with an average of 805 people dying in the U.S. per day, up from 714 two weeks ago.

 Deaths are also on the rise in Europe, with about a 35% spike from the previous week, the WHO said.
 France reported 523 virus-related deaths in 24 hours Tuesday, the highest daily count since April.

 Belgium, the Netherlands, most of Spain and the Czech Republic are seeing similarly high rates of infection.

-In Germany, where cases have not risen as quickly as elsewhere in Europe, Merkel urged governors of the country’s 16 states to quickly agree a partial lockdown that could include further restrictions on public gatherings and the closing of bars and restaurants.
+In Italy, where the Lombardy and Campania regionals are hardest hit, officials have accused right-wing extremists, soccer hooligans and anarchists of using widespread malcontent over new anti-virus restrictions on restaurants, gyms, pools and theaters as a pretext to wage “urban guerrilla” violence during recent protests.

-The plan has caused anguish in Germany’s hospitality industry, with thousands of owners staging a protest at Berlin’s Brandenburg Gate to demand more financial support from the government.
+Talks of new lockdowns has also prompted unrest in Germany, where thousands staged a protest at Berlin’s Brandenburg Gate to demand more financial support from the government.

 Economists said further restrictions need to be carefully calibrated to avoid dealing a second severe blow to businesses.